Lartu/ldpl/docs/flow.md

 If the collection is a `LIST`, its elements will be iterated increasingly from index `0`, while in the case of a `MAP` all the elements will be iterated in no particular order.

+!!! info
+    In LDPL 4.5-dev *Groovy Gualicho* the keys of `MAP`s are iterated instead of its elements, and the type of the iteration variable must be `TEXT`.

 **Syntax:**

 ```coffeescript